robertovacante/Threshold-Based-Policy-Learning-via-Strata-Means/README.md

 ## Troubleshooting

 If bands look very wide or flat, check for small or near-deterministic strata; these inflate variance.
 If Stata reports missing variables, align your dataset’s names with those referenced above.
-Font warnings are cosmetic; delete the font-setting lines if needed.
-For methodological details and notation, see `methods.pdf` if provided.
+For methodological details and notation, see `methods.pdf`.